YakovSava/program_for_transferring_and_storing_server-specific_files/docs/api_Eng.md

 Here we get:
 - `architect name` - The name of the architect whose directory contains this directory
-- `path name' - Directory with all the main files
+- `path name` - Directory with all the main files
-- `png/path/to/png' - Link to the image to be inserted into src
+- `png/path/to/png` - Link to the image to be inserted into src

 #### Code examples
 ```python